Ziang-Lu/Database-Learning-Notes/4-Redis/Redis-Advanced/Redis-Advanced.md

   repl-dickless-sync yes  # Turn on diskless replication
   ```

-  Since once a transfer starts, the master cannot serve newly arriving replicas, which will be scheduled for the next transfer,
+  Since once a transfer starts, the master cannot serve newly arriving replicas, which will be scheduled for the next transfer.

   => We can configure the master to wait for some seconds, in order to let more replicas arrive in time, so that the master can do the transfer all at one.